j-clavoie/html-headers-tools/README.md

 List of actual tools:
 + Validates hierarchical structure of headers (h2-h6).
 If a header level is passed over, an error is added to the VSCode 'Problems' tab.

 + Set/Reset ID in headers.
-ID are used as anchor for table of contents of link that points directly to the right place.
+IDs are used as anchor for table of contents of link that points directly to the right place.
+This function help to define ID in headers with a hierarchical structure.
+The format of id will look like: h_1, h_1_1, h_1_2, h_2, etc.

 + Create a nested list (UL) with links that point to each headers.
 It's used to create a table of contents.